tc39/proposal-temporal/docs/zoneddatetime.md

 In very rare cases, you may choose to use `UTC` as your time zone ID.
 This is generally not advised because no humans actually live in the UTC time zone; it's just for computers.
-Also, UTC has no DST and always has a zero offset, which means that any action you'd take with `Temporal.ZonedDateTime` would return identical results to the same action on `Temporal.DateTime` or `Temporal.Instant`.
+Also, UTC has no DST and always has a zero offset, which means that any action you'd take with `Temporal.ZonedDateTime` would return identical results to the same action on `Temporal.PlainDateTime` or `Temporal.Instant`.
 Therefore, you should almost always use `Temporal.Instant` to represent UTC times.
 When you want to convert UTC time to a real time zone, that's when `Temporal.ZonedDateTime` will be useful.

 To change the time zone while keeping the exact time constant, use `.with({timeZone})`.

 The time zone is a required property when creating `Temporal.ZonedDateTime` instances.
-If you don't know the time zone of your underlying data, please use `Temporal.Instant` and/or `Temporal.DateTime`, neither of which have awareness of time zones.
+If you don't know the time zone of your underlying data, please use `Temporal.Instant` and/or `Temporal.PlainDateTime`, neither of which have awareness of time zones.

 Although this property is a `Temporal.TimeZoneProtocol` object (which is usually a `Temporal.TimeZone` except custom timezones), it will be automatically coerced to its string form (e.g. `"Europe/Paris"`) when displayed by `console.log`, `JSON.stringify`, `${zonedDateTime.timeZone}`, or other similar APIs.